 “I never lose.
 I either win or learn.”

-Sales professionals come in many forms -- business development, inside sales, pre-sales, sales enablement, field sales, post sales, customer relationship management (CRM) and more.
+Sales professionals come in many forms -- business development, inside sales, pre-sales, sales enablement, sales automation tools, field sales, post sales, customer relationship management (CRM) and more.
 The list is endless.
 They indulge in solution sales, product sales, relationship selling and experience sales, but no matter what form or designation they appear in, the goal remains the same: Revenue.

 Sales is a very vast domain.
 It’s the only function on which organisations run.
 In short, if sale works, then revenue flows and if money flows, then the organisation flourishes.

 However, it is also dependent on external factors for a successful functioning.

 Industry performance, prospect budgets to the level of prospect mentality and thought process impact the effectiveness of the sales function.